antoniomaria/gazpachoquest/README.md

 ### Backend REST-API

 This module exposes all the features that GazpachoQuest provides.
-They are related to data collections through questionnares as well as adminitrator functions such as export/import questionnaires or add new users.
+They are related to data collections through questionnares as well as administrator functions such as export/import questionnaires or add new users.

 The credential for administrator account in form of apiKey:secret is: